-Attendance/Absences: Attendance is required at each class meeting.
-If an exam is missed, a make-up exam will be given only for University-approved excuses as outlined in the Student Policy eHandbook.
+Attendance/Absences: Participation is required for all online assignments, discussions, feedback on presentations and paired assessments.
+If an exam is missed (there are no exams in this course), a make-up exam will be given only for University-approved excuses as outlined in the Student Policy eHandbook.
 Arrangement to take the make-up exam must be made in advance.
 Students who miss an exam because of illness need a doctor's statement for verification of sickness and should clear the absence with the instructor the day they return to class.
-Other unavoidable absences from campus must be documented and cleared with the instructor in advance.
+Other unavoidable absences from campus (for any section of this class that is not online) must be documented and cleared with the instructor in advance.
 Each unexcused absence will result in 5 points deducted from the class participation grade.
 Tardy arrivals will result in 2 point deducted from the class participation grade.
 If points from absences and tardy arrivals exceed the 20 points allotted for class participation, the points will be taken from the final total.
 Three unexcused absences may result in a teacher candidate being dropped from the program.